 Prime Minister Narendra Modi launched the ‘Make in India’ movement on 25 September 2014.
 The goal was to encourage the corporate houses to set up production in India and for the citizens to use the products that are made in India.
 The movement has paid off with improving the state of economic affairs significantly.

 With the masses showing desire towards using more swadeshi products, the brands are using local icons, languages and culture for advertising to attract more audience.
 This has caused many international brands to be misconstrued for Indian.
-These are 10 brands that are mistook for having Indian origins.
+These are 10 brands that are mistaken for having Indian origins.

 “Iodex maliye kaam pe chaliye!”